fern-shy/fern-shy.github.io/README.md

 ******** TO-DO ********

-1: create / implement all background gifs for each video

-2: update header with all neccessary links to engage properly (soundcloud playlist, socials for both lush soma and fern shy)
+1: update header with all neccessary links to engage properly (soundcloud playlist, socials for both lush soma and fern shy)

-3: update header to contain navigation for downloading all the files and verse submission
+2: update header to contain navigation for downloading all the files and verse submission

-4: update js to add more interactive pop ups

-5: push concept further ... how much can i animate before it gets sickening ?

-6: update when full album is done